DaMBIC provides extensive microscopy equipment and services for a variety of sample types.

 We perform individual trainings or instructions for new users aimed at enabling you to get the best out of your bioimaging work.
 If you would like a microscope introduction, please do the following:

-- Describe the aim of the imaging you would like to perform using this document and send it to us.
-This is for us to help you find the right technique or application to your imaging research question.
-Please take a few moments to fill it out, thanks!
+- Describe the aim of the imaging you would like to perform using this document and send it to the DaMBIC center manager.
+This will let us help you find the right technique or application for your imaging research question.
+Please take your time to fill it out, thanks!

-- Make sure you have filled out the basic user information and project information (if project is not already filled out by your colleague or PI) as described on the equipment booking info page.
+- Make sure you have filled out the basic user information and project information (project information may have been filled out already - check with your colleague or PI) as described on the equipment booking info page.

 - Before the training, please read the following pages on conditions for users at DaMBIC.